coreos/tectonic-forum/README.md

 ## Tectonic Resources

 Documentation: https://tectonic.com/docs
-Product Feedback/Feature Requests: tectonic-feedback@coreos.com
+Product Feedback: tectonic-feedback[at]coreos.com

 ## Reporting Issues

-This Community Forum is primarily for helping each other work through issues, reporting bugs, or identifying requirements for more documentation.
+This Community Forum is primarily for helping each other work through issues, reporting bugs, identifying requirements for more documentation, or submitting feature requests for Tectonic.

 If any part of Tectoinc has bugs or documentation mistakes, please let us know by [opening an issue](https://github.com/coreos/tectonic-forum/issues).
 We treat bugs and mistakes very seriously and believe no issue is too small.
 Before creating a bug report, please check that an issue reporting the same problem does not already exist.